Eschatologue/CM_wiki/docs/class/druid/index.md

 #### Spellcasting Ability

-:ability-wis: **Wisdom** is your Spellcasting Ability for your Druid spells.
+:abl-wis: **Wisdom** is your Spellcasting Ability for your Druid spells.

 #### Spellcasting Focus